jaidetree/idle-parens/resources/blog/2019-06-13-contributing-to-open-source.md

   <dd><p>From reading nREPLs source I learned how to build richer, more complex CLIs.</p></dd>

   <dt>Squash commits before merging</dt>
-  <dd><p>Squashing commits into one before merging is a great way to keep git history meaningful.
-Squashing will also make it easier to debug later if I introduced a bug using a tool like git bisect.</p></dd>
+  <dd><p>Using git rebase to squash commits before merging keeps git history meaningful.
+Now the whole refactor I did lives in one commit!
+If I introduced a bug a tool like git bisect can help identify the offending commit quickly.</p></dd>
 </dl>

 ## What could I have done better?

 Reflecting on the experience, a few areas for improvement come to mind:

-1. Don't hog maintainers time, and their time is valuable.
-A few times I had asked questions that I could have answered by looking at the source.
-I shouldn't expect them to answer all my questions or guide me through each step either.
+1. Maintainers' time is valuable.
+A few times I had asked questions that I could have answered with a little more research.
+I should try to research answers on my own first before publicly asking questions.
-2. Sometimes it's easier to make a change and get it reviewed than to explain it and get pre-approval.
+2. Don't expect step-by-step guidance.
+Sometimes I should just go for it instead of waiting for step-by-step instructions or pre-approval.
 3. Be more mindful when explaining my design decisions.
-In some cases I over explained my rationale when it was already known and may have come off as defensive.
+In some cases I over explained my rationale when it was already known and may have come off defensive.
 Too much defensiveness will likely wear people down.
-4. Pace myself better so that I'm not overdoing it one day then recovering the next week.
+4. Pace myself so that I'm not overworking one day then recovering the week after.
 On the days I limited my work on the nREPL to about 20 minutes I had no problem picking it up the next day.

 ## Final Thoughts

-Working with the nREPL maintainers was a great experience!
-I enjoyed working on the project and learning from them in code review and I hope my refactor will help others create richer REPL experiences.
-The Clojure community has been very welcoming and I look forward to future projects.
+Overall working with the nREPL maintainers was a great experience!
+I enjoyed the project and learning from nREPL's maintainers in code reviews.
+I hope my contributions are valuable, and my refactor will help others create richer REPL experiences.
+Given how welcoming and informative the Clojure community is I am looking forward to contributing to other projects.

 I want to give a major shout out to [Bozhidar Bastov](https://metaredux.com/) (aka bbatsov).
 He was responsive, open, and helpful in guiding my inexperienced hands in the refactor.
 His stewardship is a great example of how to lead an open-source project.